rperillo1/Gaming-Scheduler/README.md

 1. Use NodeMailer to send an email to a potential user that has not already logged into the app if invited by a user.
 2. Allow users to specify how many players are needed for a poll to be completed.
 3. When user goes to delete a group, game or poll - ask them if they are sure via pop-up card.
+4. Allows users to see who has voted on each poll.